matt-e0/LASER-Society-Flight-Computer/README.md

 **Microcontroller**

 The ATSAMD51 was chosen for the microcontroller.
 It has an Arm Cortex-M4 core that is clocked at 120MHz, an integrated floating point unit (FPU) and up to 1MB of flash, making it sufficient for any mission on a hobby rocket.
 It is also well documented, with many examples used in commerical microcontroller boards (like Adafruit's M4 Express).
+It can be interfaced with a SWD or JTAG connector for debugging.

 This series of microcontroller also features a QSPI inteface, which makes it an excellent candidate for interfacing external flash memory.